|Nutritional Guidelines (per serving)|

 2 teaspoons olive oil

 Gather the ingredients.

-Preheat oven to 375 F. Trim the kohlrabi: cut off any stray stems and peel the bulbs to reveal the tender, creamy white flesh.
-(The peel on kohlrabi is fairly tough and fibrous, so be sure to remove all of it.
+Preheat oven to 375 F. Trim the kohlrabi by cutting off any stray stems and peeling the bulbs to reveal the tender, creamy white flesh.
+The peel on kohlrabi is fairly tough and fibrous, so be sure to remove all of it.
 Save the leaves for other preparations.

 Cut the peeled kohlrabi into evenly sized wedges or chunks.

-Cook until the kohlrabi is tender, with plenty of browning on the edges - about 30 minutes.
+Roast until the kohlrabi is tender, with plenty of browning on the edges, or about 30 minutes.
+Serve hot or warm.

 - Make sure your oven is hot enough; 375 F is optimal, but you will have success when the temperature is anywhere between 350 F and 425 F. If you have a convection oven, use the convection roast setting, as the circulating heat will help cook all sides of the vegetables as well as the center of each piece.